aakashpokkanayil/mlproject/setupdoc.md

-1) set up github.
+12) set up Initial Files.

-  a) new envt.
-  b) create setup.py
-  c) create requirments.txt
+  a) create setup.py : with help of setup.py i can build my application as a package(like pandas,seaborn,matplaolib).

+  b) create requirements.txt : I will mention all packages which i used in my project.